-A network of secondary photometric standard fields is set up allowing routine photometric standard observations every two hours.
-The fields are selected among the 2MASS touchstone fields (Figure 17) and UKIRT faint standard fields.
-Some of them have already been observed and calibrated by WFCAM at the UKIRT.
+A network of secondary photometric standard fields is set up allowing routine photometric standard observations.

+The standard fields are selected among the UKIRT faint standard fields and 2MASS Touchstone Fields (Figure 23).
+Many of them have already been observed and calibrated by WFCAM at the UKIRT.
+Note that the UKIRT standards do have Y and Z band measurements.
+In the interest of time, we only observe them on detector No. 11.

 The secondary fields meet the following criteria:

-(1) cover the camera pawprint area;

-(2) span RA=0-24 hr, with an approximate spacing of 2 hrs

-(3) enable observations over a range of airmass, i.e. some fields pass close to the VISTA zenith, and others are available to the North (to allow for WFCAM cross-coverage) and South to optimize telescope azimuth slewing and to allow observations during strong wind from different directions;

-(4) contain \sim 100 stars per detector to allow characterizing the systematic position-dependent photometric effects (but avoiding crowding problems), with J≤18, and K_S ≤16 mag for short exposures;
+- (1) cover the camera pawprint area; - (2) span RA=0-24 hr, with an approximate spacing of 2 hrs - (3) enable observations over a range of airmass, i.e. some fields pass close to the VISTA zenith, and others are available to the North (to allow for WFCAM cross-coverage) and South to optimize telescope azimuth slewing and to allow observations during strong wind from different directions; - (4) contain \sim 100 stars per detector to allow characterizing the systematic position-dependent photometric effects (but avoiding crowding problems), with $J\leq$ 18, and $K_S\leq$ 16 mag for short exposures;